The current state of heat network regulations

 Rules on:

-• How heat charges should be calculated, period of notice to give residents ahead of tariff changes, rules in billing and back-billing, and payment methods provided.
+- How heat charges should be calculated, the period of notice to give residents ahead of tariff changes, rules in billing and back-billing, and payment methods provided.

 What isn't covered:

-Ultimately, we must always operate on behalf and under the instruction of your heat supplier.
+Ultimately, we, as a metering, billing and maintenance provider, must always operate on behalf and under the instruction of your heat supplier.
 Where possible, we help them to comply with Heat Trust Scheme Rules by aligning our services with those outlined in the guidelines.

 Current DESNZ initiatives

-The Department for Net Zero and Energy Security (DESNZ), formerly the Department for Business, Energy & Industrial Strategy (BEIS), was established by the Government to secure long-term energy supply and bring down energy bills in the UK.
+The Department for Net Zero and Energy Security (DESNZ) was established by the Government to secure long-term energy supply and bring down energy bills in the UK.

 As part of this, they set up a few schemes to help heat network businesses and residents through the Energy Crisis:

-If you think your heat supplier has failed to apply the EBDS discount to your heat tariffs, you can escalate this to the Energy Ombudsman.
+While the EBDS has now ended, if you think your heat supplier failed to apply the discount to your heat tariffs at any time between 1st October 2022 and 31st March 2024, you should reach out to your heat supplier.
+If this cannot be resolved by them, you can further escalate this to the Energy Ombudsman.
 Any heat suppliers who have not complied may be persecuted under the Energy Prices Act 2022.
-Further information on how this applies to your energy bills and next steps for you, as a resident, to take are outlined in our blog post.

 Future Ofgem regulation

-Last year, DESNZ announcement that Ofgem have been appointed as the regulator of heat networks.
-Consultations to help set the regulations are currently under way, and they are expected to be fully implemented in 2026.
+Due to commence in 2025, Ofgem are soon to step in as the regulator of heat networks.
+This is a significant change aimed at enhancing customer protections and ensuring fair practices in the industry.
+Consultations to help set the regulations have been under way since 2023 and are expected to be fully implemented in 2026.

 What to expect from upcoming regulations

-Tariff change notification: Notification must be given 30-days before energy tariffs are changed.
+Tariff change notification: Notification must be given 30-days before energy tariffs are increased.
 Where notifications aren’t sent, we act under instruction of your heat supplier.

 What are the timescales of regulation coming in?

-Strides are being made to bring transparency, fairness, and accountability to the industry.
-With change on the horizon, we are actively taking a part in navigating these unchartered waters.
+DESNZ and Ofgem are working hard to bring transparency, fairness, and accountability to the industry.
+With change on the horizon, Insite Energy are actively taking part in navigating these unchartered waters to ensure smooth sailing into regulation.
 How?

-We have participated in Ofgem’s consultations to advocate for our residents’ interests.
-Prior to this, we have worked together with industry bodies, including DESNZ and the UK District Energy Association (UKDEA), to escalate issues heat network consumers are facing.
-We also follow Heat Trust Scheme Rules where possible.
+We are actively participating in Ofgem’s consultations to advocate for our residents’ best interests.
+Prior to this, we have worked together with industry bodies, including DESNZ and the UK District Energy Association (UKDEA), to escalate issues faced by heat network consumers.
+We also help clients to adhere to Heat Trust Scheme Rules where possible.